 I came in to the MIT Mystery Hunt with no writing experience at all, and ended up being listed as the author of a few.
 It was a trial by fire, to say the least.

 In this post I want to say a bit about the parts of the puzzle-writing process that surprised me the most, in the hopes that maybe it would be helpful to future authors.
-A nice introduction is given by e.g. David Wilson, and I read that document many times before I actually attempted to write my first puzzle, and most of what’s said here repeats or builds off of what is already there.
+A nice introduction is given by e.g. David Wilson, which I read many times before I actually attempted to write my first puzzle.
+Most of what’s said here repeats or builds off of what is already there.

-Spoiler warning: this post contains small spoilers for some of my (Evan’s) puzzles.
+Spoiler warning: this post contains minor spoilers for some of my (Evan’s) puzzles, but nothing that would completely ruin the puzzle.
 The eight puzzles I made major contributions for the 2021 hunt are A Bit of Light, Blind Calculation, Clueless, Divided Is Us, Escape From Life, Le chiffre indéchiffrable, Nutrition Facts, The IMO Shortlist.

 When I first went in to puzzle writing, I had the idea that a puzzle was a series of steps that the solver takes to go from the initial data to an answer.
 The puzzle-designer’s job was to make figuring out the steps challenging but rewarding (rather than trivial or frustrating).
 This point of view is really focused on the mechanical part of the puzzle.